 But oh, that article.
 What codswallop.
 Note how the writer picks on The Sarah Jane Adventures to make her point, but doesn’t mention Wolfblood, a CBBC show with a predominantly female writing list.
 Note how she doesn’t mention Torchwood, because it also doesn’t fit her argument.
 Or that the majority of producers working on Doctor Who since it came back have been female (for all the difference their gender makes).
 Her argument is just that Doctor Who should have more female writers because it’s one the BBC’s flagship programmes; not because it would make the show better, but just because it would speciously ‘improve the balance’.
 And, bear in mind, anything which doesn't make a television show better invariably makes it worse.

-Oh, and as well as incorrectly assuming it is within Steven Moffat’s gift to hire whichever writers he wants, even writers with no television track record (it isn’t, oh, quite the opposite), she’s also labouring under the misapprehension that shows like Doctor Who have ‘writers rooms’ and ‘writing teams’.
+Oh, and as well as incorrectly assuming it is within Steven Moffat’s gift to hire writers with no television track record, she’s also labouring under the misapprehension that shows like Doctor Who have ‘writers rooms’ and ‘writing teams’.
 If only they did!